 At the discretion of the school nurse, it may be appropriate to screen other children who have had close head-to-head contact with the student who has active head lice, but classroom-wide or school-wide screening is not merited.
 Maintaining the student's privacy, family confidentiality, and preventing stigmatization are vital.
-Therefore, we do not send letters home if a case of head lice is discovered.
+We will send letters home to all parents of students in class where an active case of head lice is discovered.